 You can get out into nature.

 Frankfurt is situated on the Main River.
 This provides a fantastic opportunity for the city’s residents and visitors to get out and relax away from the noise of the city.
-While this can be done on a small canoe or dinghy, if you want a more luxurious experience, you should rent a slightly larger and better appointed boat from Italian Flair.
+While this can be done on a small canoe or dinghy, if you want a more festive experience, you should rent a slightly larger, well appointed boat from Partyboot.

 Right outside the city, you’ll also find Frankfurt’s municipal woods, the largest forest in all of Germany.
 It includes a nearly 40-mile path for walking and cycling, which encircles the entire city.
 There’s also a range of different hiking routes to suit all abilities and timescales.